 Draw eyes and a mouth onto each Oreo Cookie using a black food coloring marker.

 Cut an oval hole in the middle of each apricot using a knife or a small oval cutter to create a halo.
 Brush with gold luster dust, if you'd like.

 Unwrap candies.
-Heat one piece of candy at a time in the microwave on defrost for about 10 seconds to soften.
+If needed, heat one piece of candy at a time in the microwave on defrost for about 10 seconds to soften.
 Flatten out the candy, then cut it into angel hair.
 Shape it over the top of an Oreo and cut off excess.
-Do one candy at a time as they don’t stay soft for very long.
+Do one candy at a time as they don't stay soft for very long.

 Being the apricot halos stick out from the front of the cookie, I found it easiest to set the angels flat by hanging them over the edge of my cutting board, allowing the apricot to touch the table.
 I hadn't planned on putting them on sticks until I was done.
 You might find it easier to add the halos after you put them on sticks.

 You might also like to check out these Pretzel Pop Angels I made for Kids Activities Blog.

 Here are some of my other quick and easy Christmas Recipes.